olmigs/flaskapp/README.md

 A window magically opens.
 Also, a Python server will be running at `localhost:6980`.

-_Warning: The server may still be running, even after the Tauri window closes._
+_Warning: The server may still be running, even after the Tauri window closes.
+See Notice below for more information._

 #### Python backend
 Check `client/src-tauri/server` for available server executables.
 If you don't find one for your architecture, why not build one and add it to the repo?